cclemonnn/peter_piu_piu_pygame.py/README.md

 ### Game Components:
 Score and Level:

     Score: score starts at zero.
-Score increases as the player shoot down the antagonists.
+Score increases as the player shoots down the antagonists.

     Level: level starts at Medium and remains Medium when the score is below 150.
 As the score reaches 150 or above, level is changed to Hard.